Haight Stang, LLC successfully helps the injured recover compensation they deserve.

 Work-Related Auto Accidents

-Slip, Trip, and Fall Injuries
+Slip, Trip, & Fall Injuries

-Slip and fall injuries generate a disproportionate share of permanent disability claims in Missouri workers' comp — lumbar disc herniations, rotator cuff tears, and traumatic brain injuries frequently trace back to a wet floor, an unmarked step, or an unlit warehouse aisle.
-The medical trajectory matters: what appears at first as a soft tissue injury often progresses to surgical necessity, and Missouri's Chapter 287 requires that the claim accurately reflect the full medical picture before it closes.
+Slip and fall injuries generate a disproportionate share of permanent disability claims in Missouri workers’ comp.
+Lumbar disc herniations, rotator cuff tears, and traumatic brain injuries frequently trace back to a wet floor, an unmarked step, or an unlit warehouse aisle.
+The medical trajectory matters: what appears at first as a soft tissue injury often progresses to surgical necessity, and Missouri’s Chapter 287 requires that the claim accurately reflect the full medical picture before it closes.

 Any change in symptoms between the initial report and the hearing date needs to be documented contemporaneously.
 Gaps in treatment and symptom description are the most common point of attack by defense counsel in Kansas City workers’ comp hearings.